Anthony Fauci Says New Study May Explain The Wide Range Of Severity In Which Patients Experience COVID-19

-Dr. Anthony Fauci, the nation’s top infectious disease expert, says that a new study could explain that wide range in severity of COVID-19 symptoms that different patients experience, The Miami Herald reported.
+Dr. Anthony Fauci, the nation’s top infectious disease expert, says that a new study could explain the wide range in severity of COVID-19 symptoms that different patients experience, The Miami Herald reported.

 Since the beginning of the pandemic, doctors have been baffled about the unpredictable ways in which SARS-CoV-2, the pathogen currently being referred to as the “novel coronavirus,” affects different patients.
 Some have no symptoms, some have mild ones, some severe, and in some, the illness is fatal.